borisdev/llm-lisa/README.md

 -   make more nuanced performance comparisons between models
 -   make more strategic decisions in feeding high impact examples to fine-tune a LLM

-The approach I will take is to port work aleady down in exploratory spatial data analysis to the LLM domain.
+The approach I will take is to port work already done in exploratory spatial data analysis to the LLM domain -- more specifically work on local indicators of spatial association (LISAs).
 The idea is to use clustering algorithms to group similar errors together, and then label them to make them interpretable.

 ## Appendix -- Very rough notes to self